kumarshantanu/lein-servlet/README.md

 ## License

-Copyright © 2012 Shantanu Kumar
+Copyright © 2012-2013 Shantanu Kumar and contributors

 Distributed under the Eclipse Public License, the same as Clojure.